 Unlike creams and moisturizers that improve the appearance of the skin for a short time, the results of SpaMedica’s Toronto laser skin resurfacing are long-lasting.
 Many patients enjoy the results for years.

-Dr. Mulholland and the team at SpaMedica take special precautions to reduce the risks associated with this treatment.
-Dr. Mulholland and the SpaMedica physicians have been performing laser resurfacing in Toronto for over 2 decades, so the risks of an adverse event is minimal.
+At SpaMedica we take special precautions to reduce the risks associated with this treatment.
+SpaMedica physicians have been performing laser resurfacing in Toronto for over 2 decades, so the risks of an adverse event is minimal.

 Most patients experience some redness and swelling immediately following the procedure.
 This normally goes away within hours but can last for several days.